Quick Links

 Can you be festive and frugal?
 Absolutely!

-Learn how to save money this holiday season, while still being festive.
+Review these simple steps to learn how to save money this holiday season, while still being festive.
+With a little extra attention to your holiday energy consumption, you can save big!

 Replace your old holiday lights with Light-Emitting Diode (LED) light strings.
 Although they cost more initially, LEDs use a fraction of the energy of traditional holiday lights.
 Plus, they last up to 20 years.